Lycanstrife/about_me/README.md

 [Website] - [Twitter] - [Linkedin]

 I'm a Web Designer / Developer with a knack for solving problems and an unending passion for making things work.
-Currently based in London, I've spent the last few years working on a wide range of projects and expanding my skill set.
+Now based in London, I've spent the last few years working on a wide range of projects and expanding my skill set.
+I'm currently developing a new UI for a start-up called [Edukit].
 Read some of my code on [GitHub].

 Code examples